lemonde/primus-example/README.md

 ### Run server

-When the server is started, it exposes an UI on the port 3000 by default, you can specify a different port with the environement variable PORT.
+When the server is started, it exposes an UI on the port 3000 by default, you can specify a different port with the environment variable PORT.

 ```sh
 PORT=8080 npm start